My Perfect Cousin: Sleeve artwork

 The artwork for the single sleeve depicts a Subbuteo figure in the colours of the band's local football club, Derry City.
 The lyrics to the song are printed on the rear cover of the sleeve.

 Lyrics

-The lyrics reference TV quiz show University Challenge, the popular tabletop football game Subbuteo, electronic music band The Human League and the synthesiser.
+The lyrics reference TV quiz show University Challenge, the popular tabletop football game Subbuteo, The Human League (at the time an obscure avant-garde electronic music band), and the synthesiser.